Although we love dogs, we operate a strict no dog’s policy for visitors (apart from assistance dogs or those competing).

 Food AND DRINK should not be consumed in the Animal Barn.

 You are welcome to bring your own food & drinks to the event however please be aware that picnic areas are limited.
-There will be tables and chairs provided outside near the catering vans or alternatively please use the chairs in front of the stage.
+There will be tables and chairs provided outside near the catering vans.
 Please take your rubbish home with you or use the bins provided.

 The café seating areas are for use by visitors who have purchased food & drink from the cafes only and we thank you for your cooperation.